-My previous post i configured a supervisor cluster with VPC, and now i am ready to configure the rest and have a mgmt vm i can use with all the right tools.
+In a previous post i configured a supervisor cluster with VPC, and now i am ready to configure the rest and have a mgmt vm i can use with all the right tools.
 I chose VMware Photon 5.0 that you can find on:

 https://github.com/vmware/photon/wiki/Downloading-Photon-OS

-First phase: Harbor and contour
+First phase: Harbor and Contour

 - Install Harbor first (the package itself in the Supervisor).